nats-io/jetstream/README.md

 At present the administration tools are under active development, more will be added shortly.

-#### Forcing leader election
+#### Forcing Stream and Consumer leader election

 Every RAFT group has a leader that's elected by the group when needed.
-Generally there is no reason to interfere with this process but you might want to trigger a leader change at a convenient time.
+Generally there is no reason to interfere with this process, but you might want to trigger a leader change at a convenient time.
 Leader elections will represent short interruptions to the stream so if you know you will work on a node later it might be worth moving leadership away from it ahead of time.

 Moving leadership away from a node does not remove it from the cluster and does not prevent it from becoming a leader again, this is merely a triggered leader election.